-- Form W-2, Wage and Tax Statement - Form W-3, Transmittal of Wage and Tax Statements

-- Instructions for Forms W-2 and W-3 - Form W-2AS, American Samoa Wage and Tax Statement - Form W-2CM, Wage and Tax Statement (Northern Mariana Islands) - Form W-2GU, Guam Wage and Tax Statement - Form W-2VI, U.S. Virgin Islands Wage and Tax Statement - Form W-3SS, Transmittal of Wage and Tax Statements - \bullet Instructions for Forms W-2AS, W-2GU, W-2VI, and Form W-3SS - Form W-2c, Corrected Wage and Tax Statement - Form W-3c, Transmittal of Corrected Wage and Tax Statements - Form 945-A, Annual Record of Federal Tax Liability - Instructions for Forms W-2c and W-3c - Instructions for Form 843 - Instructions for Form 944 - Instructions for Form 944-SS - Pub.
+- Form W-2, Wage and Tax Statement - Form W-3, Transmittal of Wage and Tax Statements - Instructions for Forms W-2 and W-3 - Form W-2AS, American Samoa Wage and Tax Statement Form W-2CM, Wage and Tax Statement (Northern Mariana - Islands)Form W-2GU, Guam Wage and Tax Statement - Form W-2VI, U.S. Virgin Islands Wage and Tax Statement - Form W-3SS, Transmittal of Wage and Tax Statements - Instructions for Forms W-2AS, W-2GU, W-2VI, and Form W-3SS - Form W-2c, Corrected Wage and Tax Statement - Form W-3c, Transmittal of Corrected Wage and Tax Statements - Form W-11, Hiring Incentives to Restore Employment (HIRE) Act Employee Affidavit - Form 945-A, Annual Record of Federal Tax Liability - Instructions for Forms W-2c and W-3c - Instructions for Form 843 - Instructions for Form 944 - Instructions for Form 944-SS - Pub.
 15 (Circular E), Employer's Tax Guide - Pub.
 80 (Circular SS), Federal Tax Guide for Employers in the U.S. Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands - Pub.
 966, The Secure Way to Pay Your Federal Taxes

 Paperwork Reduction Act Notice.
 We ask for the information on Form 944-X to carry out the Internal Revenue laws of the United States.
-You are required to give us the information.
-We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.
+We need it to figure and collect the right amount of tax.
+Subtitle C, Employment Taxes, of the Internal Revenue Code imposes employment taxes on wages, including income tax withholding.
+This form is used to determine the amount of taxes you owe.
+Section 6011 requires you to provide the requested information if the tax applies to you.

 You are not required to provide the information requested on a form that is subject to the Paperwork Reduction Act unless the form displays a valid OMB control number.
 Books and records relating to a form or instructions must be retained as long as their contents may become material in the administration of any Internal Revenue law.
-Generally, tax returns and return information are confidential, as required by Code section 6103.

 The time needed to complete and file Form 944-X will vary depending on individual circumstances.
 The estimated average time is:

 Recordkeeping 17 hrs., 27 min.

-Learning about the law or the form
+Learning about the law or the form 45 min.

 Preparing and sending the form to the IRS 2 hrs., 16 min.